Types of Ear Deformities

 Prominent Ear Deformity

-Projection of the mid-rim from the skull greater than 7mm in a newborn infant is defined as a prominent ear deformity.
-This is the most common defect, accounting for 45% of all ear deformities.
-It is frequently missed and very difficult to treat, especially with surgery.
-A variation of prominent ears is called “Cup Ear,” which is a more severe form.
-Some have suggested a genetic link, since parents with prominent ears will frequently have children with the same deformity.
+Projection of the mid-rim from the skull greater than 7 mm is defined as a prominent ear deformity.
+This is considered the most common defect, accounting for 45% of all ear deformities.
+It is frequently overlooked in infants and very difficult to treat, especially with surgery.
+A variation of prominent ears is called “Cup Ear,” which is its most severe form.
+Some have suggested a genetic link, as parents with prominent ears frequently have children with the same deformity; however, the true cause of prominent ears is abnormal intrinsic ear muscles, which create bends or folds in the ears.
+When the muscle is missing or in an irregular position, a prominent ear deformity can result.

 Cup Ear Deformity